paqtcom/graphite-design-system-site/src/components/textarea.md

 <ion-icon name="checkmark-circle" class="icon"></ion-icon>

-<gr-textarea label="Interests" help-text="Describe the interests you'd like to explore through our tutorials." invalid-text="Enter at least one interest." invalid></gr-textarea>
+<gr-textarea label="Interests" help-text="Describe the interests you'd like to explore through our tutorials." invalid-text="Enter at least one interest." required-indicator invalid></gr-textarea>

 </div>